kitsudaiki/libKitsunemimiCommon/README.md

 #### string methods

-The only function hier is the ability to split string at a specific character into a vector of strings.
+The only function hier is the ability to split string at a specific character into a vector of strings or split them into a list of substring, where each substring has a maximum size.

 Example: